sentinel-official/docs/docs/getting-started/wallets/keplr/import-account.md

 ---
-title: Import a Keplr account
+title: Import Wccount
 sidebar_position: 4
 ---

-# Import a Keplr account
+# Import a Keplr Wallet

 If you are setting up Keplr for the first time: In the initial pop-up window, choose `Import Existing Recovery Phrase`

 ![](/img/keplr/import-1.png)

 At the following screen select `Recovery Phrase or Private Key`